jvbriones/jvbriones.github.io/docs/dev/management/manager_role.md

 - you should learn ~~as much as you can~~ a bit about everything.
 - you should be able to communicate with everyone.
 - you should be able to understand the company business and how the team contributes to it.
+- instead of being obsessed with goals, be obssesed with a system that gets you there.

 And very importat: forget about instant rewards and be mindful of yourself!